TheoLeeCJ/chatsign/README.md

 ## What it does

-ChatSign enables small businesses to create, ask questions about, manage and sign agreements with nothing more than a convenient WhatsApp message, acting as a personal assistant for agreements.
+ChatSign enables small businesses to create, ask questions about, manage and receive agreements with nothing more than a convenient WhatsApp message, acting as a personal assistant for agreements.

 ### Testing Instructions